Math & Statistics

 About

-In 2023, the locations with the highest concentration of Math & Statistics degree recipients are New York, NY, Los Angeles, CA, and San Diego, CA. N/A The most common degree awarded to students studying Math & Statistics is a bachelors degree.
+In 2024, the locations with the highest concentration of Math & Statistics degree recipients are New York, NY, Los Angeles, CA, and San Diego, CA. In 2024, the locations with a relatively high number of Math & Statistics degree recipients are Williamstown, MA, Swarthmore, PA, and Northfield, MN.
+The most common degree awarded to students studying Math & Statistics is a bachelors degree.

 Institutions

-Information about the types of higher education institutions that grant degrees in Math & Statistics and the types of students that study this field. undefined awards the most degrees in Math & Statistics in the US, but Harrisburg University of Science and Technology and Amherst College have the highest percentage of degrees awarded in Math & Statistics.
+Information about the types of higher education institutions that grant degrees in Math & Statistics and the types of students that study this field.
+University of California-Los Angeles awards the most degrees in Math & Statistics in the US, but Harrisburg University of Science and Technology and Amherst College have the highest percentage of degrees awarded in Math & Statistics.

 Specialized Colleges